Hi, I'm Maewyn (not real name)

 #Link to this answer of 'Are Mormons Christian?' by Maewyn Are Mormons Christian?
 See more answers about 'Are Mormons Christian?'

-That is a loaded question, and nowadays, it's more a matter of opinion than fact.
+That is a loaded question.
 When I left the church, I did a lot of research, and in my opinion, the church is Christian to an extent.
-They are Christian enough to receive the tax breaks and prestige, but they are not fully Christian.
-The church claims to be Christian because they "believe in Christ," but other, more orthodox Christian churches—i.e., the ones that were there from the beginning—are so much more.
-I would recommend doing your own research and coming to your own conclusions.
-I suggest starting with the Council of Nicaea.
+They are Christian enough to receive tax breaks and prestige, but they are not fully Christian.
+The church claims to be Christian because they "believe in Christ," but other Christian branches will tell you that there is more to it.
+I would recommend doing research, starting with the Council of Nicaea.

 #Link to this answer of 'Any suggestions about how to deal with my still-Mormon family?' by Maewyn Any suggestions about how to deal with my still-Mormon family?
 See more answers about 'Any suggestions about how to deal with my still-Mormon family?'